-Did you know that how you sleep can reveal a lot about your personality?
+Did you know that the way you sleep can reveal a lot about your personality?
 Learn more in this article!

 The question is important because your sleeping position says a lot about you.
 Let’s find out!